staccx/bento/packages/base/README.md

 ```

 ## Adding styles to base components
-In other to do this you need `@staccx/theme` // TODO: Should this be proxied through base?
+In order to do this you need `@staccx/theme` // TODO: Should this be proxied through base?

 ```javascript
 // myInputStyle.js